The Love Guru: Plot

-Dick Pants warns Pitka to hurry up the process or he will lose his spot on Oprah to Deepak Chopra again.
+Dick Pants warns Pitka to hurry up the process, or he will lose his spot on Oprah to Deepak Chopra again.
 Pitka is adamant that Darren is not ready, but puts Darren and his wife together regardless.
 This reconciliation fails.
-Pitka then drives himself and Darren to Niagara Falls and helps Darren realize that since his mother only showed him love when he succeeded he had grown to believe Prudence would only love him if he won.
+Pitka then drives himself and Darren to Niagara Falls and helps Darren realize that since his mother only showed him love when he succeeded, he had grown to believe Prudence would only love him if he won.

 With time running out, Pitka distracts Lè Coq with his idol, Celine Dion, and lies to Prudence that Darren stood up to his mom, encouraging her to return to her husband.
+With his newfound confidence due to Prudence taking him back, Darren plays like his old self, leading the Maple Leafs to three straight wins, taking the series to Game 7.
 During the final game, Lè Coq, having heard that Darren cannot play with his mother watching, gets her to sing the national anthem, causing Darren to flee.
-At the airport on his way to guest on Oprah, Pitka sees the news on television and goes back to help Darren.
+At the airport on his way to be a guest on Oprah, Pitka sees the news on television and goes back to help Darren.
 Pitka reveals his chastity belt to Jane, explaining why he pulled away from her.
 Jane says she understands.

 After standing up to his mother, Darren recovers until Lè Coq brags that Prudence prefers him in bed.
 Darren freezes, and Pitka realizes he needs another distraction, which he provides by getting two elephants to have sex in the middle of the rink.
 Darren wakes from his stupor and scores the winning goal.
-After the game, Coach Cherkov apologizes for the groin attack, Pitka offers a hug but as Cherkov obliges he punches him in the face and threatens to beat him up if he ever attacks him again.
+After the game, Coach Cherkov apologizes for the groin attack, Pitka offers a hug, but as Cherkov obliges, he punches him in the face and threatens to beat him up if he ever attacks him again.
 They then make up and become friends.
 He then meets Deepak Chopra and decides that he is fine with being the first Guru Pitka instead of the next Deepak Chopra.

 Back in India, Tugginmypudha tells Pitka that he has finally learned to love himself and removes Pitka's chastity belt, revealing there was just a hook in the back.
 The film ends with Jane and Pitka dancing together in a Bollywood-style number to a rendition of "The Joker".